fivetran/dbt_shopify/README.md

 To connect your multiple schema/database sources to the package models, follow the steps outlined in the [Union Data Defined Sources Configuration](https://github.com/fivetran/dbt_fivetran_utils/tree/releases/v0.4.latest#union_data-source) section of the Fivetran Utils documentation for the union_data macro.
 This will ensure a proper configuration and correct visualization of connections in the DAG.

-### Step 4: Disable models for non-existent sources
+### Step 5: Disable models for non-existent sources

+The Shopify package will automatically create null staging models for missing tables so as to not break downstream transformations.
+However, you may avoid the creation of certain null tables by leveraging the following variable configurations.

+#### REST API
+> If your Shopify connection is leveraging the older Shopify REST API and you are not running the package via Fivetran Quickstart, refer to the following variables.

 The package takes into consideration that not every Shopify connection may have the `fulfillment_event`, `metadata`, `discount_code_app`, `product_variant_media`, or `abandoned_checkout` tables (including `abandoned_checkout`, `abandoned_checkout_discount_code`, and `abandoned_checkout_shipping_line`) and allows you to enable or disable the corresponding functionality.
 To enable/disable the modeling of the mentioned source tables and their downstream references, add the following variable to your `dbt_project.yml` file: